 Rodents.
 Rodents, particularly squirrels, can cause a lot of damage to your roof.
 Generally, homeowners insurance won’t cover your roof if these animals gnawed holes into it that led to leaking and other issues.
-The reason for this is because it’s considered gradual damage that occurs as a result of improper maintenance.
+The reason for this is that it’s considered gradual damage that occurs as a result of improper maintenance.
 If, however, a squirrel (or other creature) causes sudden damage, such as gnawing on wiring that leads to a fire, then your roof will likely be covered.

 To get coverage for your roof, you’ll need to file a claim with your insurance company.
 You’ll need to submit evidence to support it.
 Photos of your roof before and after the event can be particularly beneficial.
 If your roof is more than ten years old, you may also want to consider getting it inspected (even if it’s not required by your insurance company).
 You can submit the inspection to let your insurance company know that the roof was in good condition before the incident.
 The insurance company will also send out an inspector to survey the damage and determine if it’s covered.

 Let’s say that a severe storm tears through your area and destroys your roof.
 If your roof was in good condition beforehand, you’re likely to get coverage.
 If your roof was more than 15 to 20 years old, however, the inspector may determine that it was the damage was the result of deterioration over time.
 In such cases, your claim is likely to be denied.

 What If I’m Buying an Older Home or Renewing My Current Policy with an Older Roof?